Hooked Fisherman

 Not as durable as true rotomolded coolers at this price point

-If you have a center console or bay boat, the Marine Ultra is built for what you're doing.
-The UV-resistant materials and rust-proof hardware matter after a season of saltwater exposure.
-The YETI is better; this is cheaper and still purpose-built for boating.
+For a center console or bay boat, the Marine Ultra is built for the job — the UV-resistant materials and rust-proof hardware hold up after a season of saltwater exposure on the Sound.
+The YETI is more durable; this is cheaper and still purpose-built for boating.